aura tasks

 - "Refactor the auth module"

-Available feature keys match features/*.yaml: compaction, title, thinking, vision, embeddings, tools, stt, tts, sandbox, subagent, plugins, mcp, estimation, guardrail.
-See Features for all fields.
+Available feature keys: compaction, title, thinking, vision, embeddings, tools, stt, tts, sandbox, subagent, plugins, mcp, estimation, guardrail.
+See Features.

 Environment